mozilla/application-services/docs/design/remerge/schema-format.md

 - `default`: Optional default value.

-## `number`
+## `real`

 Indicates that this field is numeric.
-Numbers are 64 bit floats, but NaN is forbidden.
+Reals are 64 bit floats, but NaN is forbidden.

 Numbers may use the following merge strategies: